Thomas MacDonagh: Teaching

 His friendship with Pearse and his love of Irish led him to join the staff of Pearse's bilingual St. Enda's School upon its establishment in 1908, taking the role of French and English teacher and Assistant Headmaster.
 He was one of the founders of the teachers' trade union ASTI (Association of Secondary Teachers in Ireland).
 MacDonagh was essential to the school's early success, on his marriage he took the position of lecturer in English at the National University, while continuing to support St Enda's.
 MacDonagh remained devoted to the Irish language, and in 1910 he became tutor to a younger member of the Gaelic League, Joseph Plunkett.
 The two were both poets with an interest in the Irish Theatre and formed a lifelong friendship.

 On 3 January 1912 he married Muriel Gifford (a member of the Church of Ireland, though neither she nor he was a churchgoer); their son, Donagh, was born that November, and their daughter, Barbara, in March 1915.
 Muriel's sister, Grace Gifford, was to marry Joseph Mary Plunkett hours before his execution in 1916.

 MacDonagh was a member of the Irish Women's Franchise League.
 He supported the strikers during the Dublin lockout and was a member of the "Industrial Peace Committee" alongside Joseph Plunkett, whose stated aim was to achieve a fair outcome to the dispute.

 Republicanism

-In 1913 both MacDonagh and Plunkett attended the inaugural meeting of the Irish Volunteers and joined its Provisional Committee.
-MacDonagh was later appointed Commandant of Dublin's 2nd Battalion and eventually made commandant of the entire Dublin Brigade.
+MacDonagh joined the Irish Volunteers in December 1913, was elected to its Provisional Committee, and served on both the Central Executive and the General Council.
+In December 1914, he was appointed to the headquarters staff as Director of Training.
+In March 1915, he was appointed Commandant of the 2nd Battalion, and later was also appointed Commandant of the Dublin Brigade.
 Although originally a pure constitutionalist, through his dealings with men such as Pearse, Plunkett, and Seán Mac Diarmada, and through the increasing militarisation of Europe in the onset of World War I, MacDonagh developed stronger republican beliefs, joining the Irish Republican Brotherhood (IRB), probably during the summer of 1915.
 Around this time Tom Clarke asked him to plan the grandiose funeral of Jeremiah O'Donovan Rossa, which was a resounding propaganda success, largely due to the graveside oration delivered by Pearse.